yeshwanth95/CrowdAI_Hash_and_search/README.md

 # Efficient Deduplication and Leakage Detection in Large Scale Image Datasets with a focus on the CrowdAI Mapping Challenge Dataset

-### Yeshwanth Kumar Adimoolam, Bodhiswatta Chatterjee*, Charalambos Poullis and Melinos Averkiou
+### Yeshwanth Kumar Adimoolam, Bodhiswatta Chatterjee, Charalambos Poullis and Melinos Averkiou

 Official repository of the paper: "Efficient Deduplication and Leakage Detection in Large Scale Image Datasets with a focus on the CrowdAI Mapping Challenge Dataset".